 This is a basic installation manual and tip sheet.
-For more information, technical support and pictures of installations for B-Band products please check the B-Band website www.b-band.com or contact your B-Band dealer, distributor or B-Band directly.
+For more information, technical support, and pictures of installations about all B-Band products please check the B-Band, website at www.b-band.com or contact your B-Band refrectly.